maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 As a producer, I will want to know who is using packages.
 How many downloads are there?
 What's the revenue our project is making?

 As a consumer, I want to know who I'm purchasing from.
-I'll want invoices, reports on who of my staff are using which licenses, ...
+I want invoices, reports on who of my staff are using which licenses, ...

 ### For producers and consumers: a solid platform